 “Take and record ultrasonic thickness testing (UTT) readings and the location of the reading of each plate or shell course in areas accessible without entering the AST.
 Readings must be concentrated in areas where corrosion is likely to occur.
 If significant internal corrosion is detected, further investigation using ultrasonic testing scans (UTS) is required.”
 [See the standard for definitions of UTT and UTS].

 No, but the rest of the standard is copyrighted.
-Download SP001 checklists to use.
-Note: these checklists are to be used in conjunction with the STI Standard SP001 and the utilization of the checklists alone do not constitute compliance with STI SP001.
-Purchase the STI Standard SP001 online or by calling the STI/SPFA office.
+Download the SP001 AST Record and the SP001 checklists to use.
+Note: the AST record and the checklists are to be used in conjunction with the STI Standard SP001 and the utilization of the AST record and the checklists alone do not constitute compliance with STI SP001.
+Purchase the STI Standard SP001.

 My tank contains sulfuric acid (or hydrochloric acid, etc.).
 Can STI SP001 be used to inspect this tank?